 With the building pared back to its bones, strategic details in simple materials create an inviting, un-cluttered elegance on a modest budget.
 Two broad strokes of shelving—totaling 400 linear feet—define and frame the interior.
 An off-the-shelf modular wall-mounted shelving system paired with custom wood-veneer shelves offers flexibility and character at a modest cost.
 The shelves were made by local artisan Cliff Spencer and include a clever routed reveal on the front of each for the “shelf-talkers”—a signage system that allows every bottle to be labeled clearly without fuss, tape, or fasteners.

 The materiality celebrates Birmingham’s terroir: brick tile handmade nearby with Alabama clay, tabletops cut from local stone-yard remnants, vintage chairs found across three states, and a ceiling of reclaimed oak shipping crates from a Birmingham manufacturer.

-Ceramicist Civil StoneWare was commissioned to create truly custom dishware, combining three different clay bodies and glazes for a unique bespoke set.
-Botanical artist Holly Carlise created a sculpture of dried local hydrangeas for the space, and neighboring woodworkers Alabama Sawyer and Cliff Spencer designed and built the shelving and tables.
-Proprietor Brandon Loper's grandfather, George Loper, made all of the cutting boards—beautifully displayed behind the bar—by hand.
+Several key collaborations tap into Birmingham’s rich wealth of local artists and artisans to root the space firmly in its place.
+Ceramicist Civil StoneWare was commissioned to create custom dishware, combining three different clay bodies and glazes for a unique bespoke set.
+Botanical artist Holly Carlise assembled a sculpture of dried local hydrangeas, and neighboring woodworkers Alabama Sawyer and Cliff Spencer designed and built the shelving and tables.
+Proprietor Brandon Loper’s grandfather made all the cutting boards—beautifully displayed behind the bar—by hand.